Princejnr15/alx-pre_course/0x01-git/README.md

-Florence and Maureen are very beautiful and lively, they are my model.
+Florence and Maureen are very beautiful and lively, they are my model. this class is fun